-CRJ 555 - Information Resource Management for Criminal Justice Management
+CRJ 555 - Information Resource Management for Criminal Justice Management 3 credit hours

 This course includes techniques of data processing and information technology, with emphasis upon their use and application to criminal justice information management.
 Most particularly, the curriculum will examine the changing technology and systems available to criminal justice agencies, especially those that enhance interagency communications and coordination.